sabitheotome/Lavan/README.md

 A library for empowering users to build concise parsers, either for domain-specific, or general-purpose languages.

 > [!WARNING]
 > This project is currently experimental.
-Literally, everything is subject to changes, even the repository link and the license.
+Literally everything is subject to changes.
+Even the repository link and the license.
 We STRONGLY ADVISE you to NOT USE this library in production.